NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/mot.md

 ## GNTA Files

-Gnta files are specific animations extracted using **naruto_mot.bms**.
-Gnta is an unofficial name given to these files since we do not know the original file type name.
-It stands for GNT Animation.
+.gnta is an unofficial file name extension given to individual animations of a .mot file.
+It's unofficial since we don't know the actual name that Eighting used.

 Gnta files are a series of keyframes.
+Keyframes are snapshots of movement at specific moments.
 The game will automatically fill animations in-between each keyframe.
 A keyframe consists of an x, y, z, and w for all applicable joints.
 The joint values are the same as those used in the jcv and seq files.
 These were originally created using the auto key feature of soft image, a now-defunct 3D modeling program.
 You would give it a series of poses and it would fill in animations between them for you.
 3dsmax has the same feature today.

 Eighting made the animations in soft image and converted them to gnta.
 Reason being, they wanted their animations to be recyclable across many characters.
 The gnta format works across jcv files.
 It can store bone movement data for bones, and can even do so for bones a character potentially doesn't have.
 This allows them to reuse the same animation across many characters with different bones.